Qualified Charitable Distributions

 Qualified charitable distributions (QCD), also known as IRA charitable rollovers, are a great giving tool that nonprofits can use when working with their donors.

-In the video above, we explore what IRA charitable rollovers are, and how donors can efficiently turn retirement income into a charitable donation.
+In the video below, we explore what IRA charitable rollovers are, and how donors can efficiently turn retirement income into a charitable donation.

 What is a qualified charitable distribution (QCD)?